KellerJordan/modded-nanogpt/README.md

 ### Speedrun rules

-All new record attempts:
+New record submissions must:

-1. Must not modify the train or validation data pipelines.
-(Except to change batch size, seqlen, attention structure etc. I.e., just don't change the underlying tokens.)
+1. Not modify the train or validation data pipelines.
+(You can change the batch size, sequence length, attention structure etc.; just don't change the underlying streams of tokens.)
-2. Must attain ≤ 3.28 val loss.
-Unfortunately, due to high inter-run variance, new record attempts must provide enough run logs to attain a statistical significance level of p<0.01 that their average val loss is lower than 3.28.
-You see see how to conduct a t-test [here](records/120424_ValueEmbed).
+2. Attain ≤ 3.28 mean val loss.
+(Due to inter-run variance, submissions must provide enough run logs to attain a statistical significance level of p<0.01 that the mean val loss of their trainer is lower than 3.28.
+Example code to conduct a t-test can be found [here](records/120424_ValueEmbed).)

 Other than that, go crazy!
 Anything is fair game (e.g., MoE is fair, but will probably require implementing fast kernels to be competitive).